fast-ide/fast-ide/README.md

 💨 The **Fast IDE** you can only dream of ⛅

 > The developer needs three things:
-> 1. email
+> 1. Email
-> 2. github account
+> 2. GitHub account
-> 3. ability to fast develop anywhere and on anything
+> 3. Ability to fast develop anywhere and on anything

 For the third thing we created the **Fast IDE**.